 Many women observe more abundant fertile cervical mucus when they drink a big glass of grapefruit juice every day during the last week or so before ovulation.

 Grapefruit juice can also improve the texture of your mucus, making it thinner and easier to move through for the sperm cells.

 Despite being acidic, grapefruit juice has an alkalizing effect once digested, which can help make the mucus even more sperm-friendly.

 Warning: Grapefruit juice may interact with certain types of prescription medication, increasing the effect of the medication and exacerbating side effects.
 Consult your physician before drinking grapefruit juice if you take prescription medications.

-FertileCM is a dietary supplement designed to enhance the production of fertile cervical mucus, and to promote the endometrial secretions that build the uterine lining for implantation of the fertilized egg.
+FertileCM is a dietary supplement designed specifically to enhance the production of fertile cervical mucus.

-Some ingredients in FertileCM have also been clinically demonstrated to support female arousal and sexual stimulation.
-Order online
+Bonus benefit: some ingredients in FertileCM have been clinically demonstrated to support female arousal and sexual stimulation.